ProtoFaze/chatbot/README.md

    $ pip install modal
    ```

-4. Follow the instructions in your browser to authenticate your computer for controlling your modal account
+4. Follow the instructions in your browser to authenticate your device for accessing your modal account
    ```
    $ modal setup
    ```